Indian Health Care Resource Center

 Indian Health Care Resource Center of Tulsa, Inc. (IHCRC) is a nonprofit comprehensive health care facility serving the Tulsa-area American Indian community.
 The mission of IHCRC is to provide quality, comprehensive health care to Tulsa-area American Indian people in a culturally-sensitive manner that promotes good health, well-being, and harmony.
 IHCRC provides medical, health and wellness education, dental, optometry, substance abuse, pharmacy, and behavioral health services.
 IHCRC serves individuals across the life span with economically diverse backgrounds.

 IHCRC has a multidisciplinary behavioral health department comprised of psychologists, psychiatrists, licensed clinical social workers, licensed professional counselors, and substance abuse counselors.
 The behavioral health department of IHCRC provides comprehensive outpatient services utilizing evidenced-based practices.
-Services include clinical interviews, diagnostic assessments, substance abuse treatment, medication management, and therapy with individuals, families, and couples.
+Services include clinical interviews, diagnostic assessments, substance abuse treatment, brief interventions with primary care patients, medication management, andtherapy with individuals and families.

 The general responsibilities of the interns include: